Our History Is the Future

-Here are five resources our Magic Canoe staff found this year that oriented us to the moment, and to a promising future.
+Here are five resources our Magic Canoe staff found in 2025 that oriented us to the moment, and to a promising future.

 A Peabody-nominated podcast from the Kenan Institute for Ethics at Duke University tells the story of the world’s dominant economic system—how it emerged and evolved over the centuries—and explores how it might be transformed.